asadalam/FINN_MatrixVector_RTL/proj/src/README.md

 The second block is the input buffer for storing the input activation map.
 It also instantiates the threshold based activation unit.

-### Matrix vector computation unit: mvu_comp.sv
+### Matrix vector computation unit: mvau_stream.sv
-This unit is the main computation unit performing multiply accumulate of a tile of weight and a slice of input activation unit.
+This unit is the main computation unit performing multiply accumulate of a stream of weight and a slice of input activation unit.
 It uses PE numbers of processing elements.
 Each processing element implements the dot product of its corresponding row of the weight tile with the input activation vector slice